Updated: Dec 30, 2020

 Note that we are in no way finding out how to come up with the particular coloring that only requires four colors—and there may be several, even lots, of possible colorings!
 This is an existence problem, meaning our main goal is to prove that something is always possible, that an appropriate coloring always exists, not to show how to obtain that particular coloring.

-In graph theory, a graph is a set of edges and vertices (nope no coordinate axes here!).
+In graph theory, a graph is a set of edges and vertices (nope, it's not the type with coordinate axes here!)

 It can look something like this: